mesolitica/malaysian-dataset/README.md

 ---

 **Malaya-Dataset**, We gather Bahasa Malaysia corpus!
 This repository to store corpus for [Malaya](https://github.com/huseinzol05/Malaya) and [Bahasa-NLP-Tensorflow](https://github.com/huseinzol05/Bahasa-NLP-Tensorflow).

-We will keep update this repository overtime.
+**We will keep update this repository overtime**.

 ## How we gather these corpus?

-1. For news, articles and subtitles, we use crawler, you can get the code from here, [Malaya/crawler](https://github.com/huseinzol05/Malaya/tree/master/crawl)
+1. For news, articles and subtitles, we use crawler, you can get the code from here, [Malaya/crawler](https://github.com/huseinzol05/Malaya/tree/master/misc/crawl).
-2. For Bahasa, mostly we use Google Translator, you can get the code from here, [Malaya/translator](https://github.com/huseinzol05/Malaya/tree/master/translator)
+2. For Bahasa, mostly we use Google Translator, you can get the code from here, [Malaya/translator](https://github.com/huseinzol05/Malaya/tree/master/misc/translator).
 3. Using social media, we catch most of live data from Twitter, Facebook and Instagram using crawlers, So we just search using Elasticsearch query.
 4. For speech, we recorded using wired microphone attached to Macbook Air 2013 while read some random texts from bahasa wikipedia.
-5. We pay some linguists.
+5. We pay some linguists to supervised.
 6. Lexicon -> weak learning from translated -> confident learning -> 5 iterations from humans.

 ## Acknowledgement